 Although there appears to be a reasonably large push for shifting Fusion Middleware such as SOA and WebLogic to the corresponding PaaS services, many customers and partners are choosing to use a hybrid approach and keeping on-prem middleware implementations while leveraging new PaaS services such as OIC and API when developing new interfaces.

-For more details on Oracle Cloud and information on SaaS, JumpStart Demo Labs, and other focuses of OpenWorld 2018, download our full takeaways.
+For more details on Oracle Cloud, SaaS, and other focuses of OpenWorld 2018, download our full takeaways.

 3. Containers and Microservices are Maturing